antD97/DeathCurse/readme.md

   - 75%: 2s poison (1/2♥)
   - 25%: 3s poison (1♥)
   - poison will only decrease health to 3♥ at most
-- every 5m(±20s): 1 hostile mob within 30 blocks of the player will be cloaked and silenced for 20m (max 3 at a time)
+- every 5m(±20s): 1 hostile mob within 30 blocks of the player will receive resistance III, cloak, & silence for 20 minutes (max 3 at a time)

 ## Death Curse VIII
 Description: heavy nausea, intense fatigue, heavy curse leak, **heavy poison**